-From 2020/21 the academic stage of training, previously satisfied by completing a Qualifying Law Degree (QLD), will no longer be the same for both intending solicitors and barristers.
+Since 2020/21 the academic stage of training, previously satisfied by completing a Qualifying Law Degree (QLD), has changed for intending solicitors and barristers.
 Instead, the academic stage requirements will depend on the profession you wish to enter.

 Intending Barristers